Portman Road: History

 Ipswich played their early matches at Broomhill Park, but in 1884, the club moved to Portman Road and have played there ever since.
-The ground was also used as a cricket pitch during the summer by the East Suffolk Cricket Club who had played there since 1855.
+The ground was also used as a cricket pitch during the summer by the East Suffolk Cricket Club, who had played there since 1855.
 The cricket club had erected a pavilion, the first fixed building at the ground.
-More substantial elements of ground development did not begin for a further 11 years, though Ipswich became one of the first clubs to implement the use of goal nets in 1890.
+More substantial elements of ground development did not begin for a further eleven years, though Ipswich became one of the first clubs to implement the use of goal nets in 1890.
 At this time, Ipswich were an amateur side (the team became professional in 1936) and the first visit of a professional club came in 1892, when Preston North End played a Suffolk County Football Association team.
 This was followed six years later by a visit from Aston Villa, a game which was so popular that a temporary stand was erected in order to accommodate a crowd of around 5,000.
 In 1901, a tobacco processing plant was built along the south edge of the ground by the Churchman brothers, a name which would later become synonymous with the south stand located there.

 The first permanent stand, a wooden structure known affectionately as the "Chicken Run", was built on the Portman Road side of the ground in 1906.
 This structure was sold in 1971 to the local speedway team, the Ipswich Witches, who installed it at Foxhall Stadium.
 In 1914, the ground was commandeered by the British Army for use as a training camp for the duration of the First World War.
 Control of Portman Road was not returned to the club until two years after the end of the war and significant work was required to repair damage to the ground caused by heavy machinery.

 For a short period during the 1920s, Portman Road was host to a number of whippet races in an attempt to increase revenue, and in 1928 a small stand was built on the west side of the ground.
 The football club turned professional in 1936 and the cricket club were forced to move out, so work began on the first bank of terracing at the north end of the pitch.
-The following year, on the back of winning the Southern League, a similar terrace was built at the southern "Churchmans" end and 650 tip-up seats, bought from Arsenal, were installed.
-Portman Road was home to Ipswich Town's first Football League match on 27 August 1938, a 4–2 victory against Southend United in Division Three (South) witnessed by more than 19,000 spectators.
+The following year, on the back of winning the Southern League, a similar terrace was built at the southern Churchmans End and 650 tip-up seats, bought from Arsenal, were installed.
+Portman Road was home to Ipswich Town's first Football League match on 27 August 1938, a 4–2 victory against Southend United in the Third Division (South) witnessed by more than 19,000 spectators.